CrowdStrike/ember-toucan-core/docs/components/checkbox-field/index.md

 ## Hint

+Optional.
 Provide a string to `@hint` to render the text into the Hint section of the Field.
-This is optional.

 ## Error

+Optional.
 Provide a string or array of strings to `@error` to render the text into the Error section of the Field.
-This is optional.

 ```hbs
 <Form::CheckboxField @label='Single error' @error='Error' />